alberterc/mediashin/README.md

 1. [desktop_drop](https://pub.dev/packages/desktop_drop) - A plugin which allows user dragging files to your flutter desktop applications.
 1. [mime](https://pub.dev/packages/mime) - Package for working with MIME type definitions and for processing streams of MIME multipart media types.
 </details>

-### License
-License will be added soon.
-Until then, this project is not licensed for distribution or modification.